 One of the most important factors is this, will children and chickens be raised together?
 There are breeds which are more docile and do better around children.

-Setting up a Chick Brooder – Materials Needed
+Setting up a Chick Brooder – Brooder Box

-Also keep in mind, the number of chicks, or poultry, you plan to raise is an important fact when selecting the best chick brooder.
+Also keep in mind, the number of chicks you plan to raise is an important factor when selecting the best chick brooder.

 Rubbermaid containers work excellent as a brooder box.
-The size of the container will vary depending on the quantity of chicks being brought home.
-Ideally, an XL container can contain chicks up to a few weeks before needing to upgrade to a larger space.
+Ideally, an XL container can keep chicks up to a few weeks before they need upgrade to a larger space.

 Galvanized Feeding Trough

 Kiddie pools work well in a pinch.
-Because of the height of most pools this is not an ideal item to use throughout the entire brooding processes.
+Because of the height of most pools this is not an ideal item to use throughout the entire brooding process.

 Keep in mind, many of the items suggested here do require a larger space once the chicks begin to grow.